avakiai/expra_winter2021-2022/course_book/course_overview.md

 Every Thursday from Oct.
 21, 2021 until February 10th, 2022 at 14:00 - 18:00.

-Please note that semester from December 18th, 2021 - January 13th, 2022 and no classes will take place within this time period.
+Please note that winter break this term is December 18th, 2021 - January 13th, 2022 and no classes will take place within this time period.

 #### Where